Israel releases director of hospital it says was used as a Hamas base. He alleges abuse in custody

 Hospitals can lose their protection under international law if combatants use them for military purposes.

+“Though the Shifa Hospital Chief passed the risk assessment compared to other detainees — the matter will be internally reviewed,” it said.

+Since the start of the war, Israeli forces have detained thousands of Palestinians from Gaza and the occupied West Bank, crowding military detention facilities and prisons.
+Many are being held without charge or trial in what is known as administrative detention.

 Israel launched its offensive after Hamas’ Oct.
 7 attack, in which Palestinian militants killed some 1,200 civilians and took another 250 hostage.
-The war has killed over 37,800 Palestinians, according to Gaza’s Health Ministry, which does not say how many were civilians or fighters.
+The war has killed at least 37,900 Palestinians, according to Gaza’s Health Ministry, which does not say how many were civilians or fighters.

 Most of Gaza’s population of 2.3 million have fled their homes, with many displaced multiple times.
 Israeli restrictions, ongoing fighting and the breakdown of public order have hindered the delivery of humanitarian aid, fueling widespread hunger and sparking fears of famine.